idkwim/frookSINATRA/README.md

 On Load, the driver:
 	1. save the old lSTAR,
 	2. ask the hypervisor (MSR Knocking) to save the old LSTAR too,
-	3. write the LSTAR to is hook,
+	3. write the LSTAR to with the address of the hook function,
 	4. ...
-Working here
+Working here ...

 On unload, the driver:
 	6. restore the old LSTAR
-	5. ask the hypervisor to forget the LSTAR
+	5. ask the hypervisor to forget the old LSTAR

 <b>HYPERVISOR:</b>